ppkantorski/Ultrahand-Overlay/README.md

 - `;state=on` / `;state=off` — conditional on a toggle's current state

 **Block labels** (flip all following commands in the section to that hardware variant):
-- `Erista:` — all commands after this label run only on Erista hardware
+- `erista:` — all commands after this label run only on Erista hardware
-- `Mariko:` — all commands after this label run only on Mariko hardware
+- `mariko:` — all commands after this label run only on Mariko hardware

 **Runtime conditionals** (gate subsequent execution on file system state):
-- `path_exists <path>` — proceeds only if the file or directory exists
+- `path_exists <path>` — marks success only if the file or directory exists; subsequent commands in a `try:` block are skipped if this fails
-- `!path_exists <path>` — proceeds only if the file or directory does not exist
+- `!path_exists <path>` — marks success only if the file or directory does not exist

 **Error handling**:
-- `try:` — marks the next command as non-fatal; execution continues even if it fails
+- `try:` — begins a conditional block. `commandSuccess` is reset to `true` at the `try:` label, and any command in the block that fails causes all remaining commands in that block to be skipped.
+A new `try:` label starts a fresh block.
+The overall command sequence continues regardless of whether the block succeeded or failed.

 ### System Commands

 A variety of system-level operations are available from within packages:

 - **Shutdown** — `shutdown` performs a clean system shutdown. `shutdown controllers` disconnects all Bluetooth controllers without shutting down.
-- **Reboot** — `reboot` reboots the system.
-On supported hardware, additional targets are available:
+- **Reboot** — On Erista and supported Mariko hardware, a bare `reboot` with no arguments reboots to the Hekate bootloader.
+On unsupported hardware it performs a plain firmware reboot.
+Additional reboot targets:
   - `reboot HEKATE` — reboot directly into the Hekate bootloader menu
   - `reboot UMS` — reboot into Hekate UMS (SD card USB mass storage) mode
   - `reboot boot <name or index>` — reboot to a named or indexed Hekate boot config entry
   - `reboot ini <name or index>` — reboot to a named or indexed Hekate INI config entry
   - `reboot <payload_path>` — reboot directly to a specific payload file on the SD card
+- **Backlight** — Controls the screen backlight:
-- **Backlight** — `backlight <0–100>` sets the screen brightness as a percentage.
+  - `backlight <0–100>` — sets brightness as a percentage
+  - `backlight on` / `backlight off` — turns the backlight fully on or off
+  - `backlight auto on` / `backlight auto off` — enables or disables automatic brightness control
 - **Volume** — `volume <0–150>` sets the system master volume as a percentage.
 Values above 100 amplify beyond the normal maximum.
 - **Open Overlay** — `open <overlay_path> [args]` launches another overlay programmatically from within a package command, with optional launch arguments.
 - **Notify** — `notify <text>` and `notify-now <text>` display an in-overlay toast notification from within a package command. `notify-now` shows the toast immediately, bypassing the normal queue.
+- **Exec** — `exec <section>` runs the named section from the current package's `boot_package.ini`. `exec <section> <path.ini>` runs the named section from an explicitly specified INI file.
+Useful for reusing shared command blocks across multiple package entries.
+- **Exit** — `exit` closes the overlay cleanly. `exit overlays` closes the overlay and navigates back to the overlays tab when next opened; `exit packages` does the same for the packages tab.

 #### Safe Atmosphere Updates via Reboot